Lannan Foundation

 Contact: Visit lannan.org/contact for current information

-Note: As of 2022, the foundation is no longer accepting letters of inquiry in any grant-making programs.
+Note: As of 2022, the foundation is no longer accepting letters of inquiry in any grant-making programmes.

 Overview

 The Lannan Foundation was established in 1960 by J. Patrick Lannan, Sr. The foundation, with assets of approximately $115 million, is dedicated to cultural freedom, diversity, and creativity in support of exceptional contemporary artists, writers, and inspired Native activists in rural indigenous communities.
-In April 2022, the foundation announced plans to spend down all assets in support of its existing mission and close by 2032.
+In April 2022, the foundation announced plans to spend down approximately $150 million in assets and close by 2032.
 Lawrence P. Lannan, Jr. serves as President, and Brenda Coughlin was appointed Executive Director in April 2022.
 The foundation distributed $29,237,204 in grants during 2024, making 93 awards.
 As Patrick Lannan, Jr. stated: "We never intended to operate in perpetuity, and we want to have the greatest impact we can right now."

 Funding Priorities

-Contemporary Visual Arts Grants to nonprofit art organizations for publishing, exhibitions, tours, and other public art programs with an emphasis on contemporary art and artists.
+Contemporary Visual Arts Grants to nonprofit art organisations for publishing, exhibitions, tours, and other public art programmes with an emphasis on contemporary art and artists.
 Past recipients include the Folger Shakespeare Library and Marfa Public Radio.

-Literary Program (established 1987) Grants to nonprofit publishers, distributors, literary journals, educational programs, and libraries to increase public appreciation and support for contemporary literature written originally in English.
+Literary Programme (established 1987) Grants to nonprofit publishers, distributors, literary journals, educational programmes, and libraries to increase public appreciation and support for contemporary literature written originally in English.
 Past recipients include the National Poetry Series.
-The foundation also awards prestigious Literary Awards (poetry, fiction, and nonfiction) of $150,000 each, among the richest literary prizes in the world.
+The foundation also awarded prestigious Literary Awards (poetry, fiction, and nonfiction), which were among the richest literary prizes in the world, with award amounts of $150,000 in the mid-2000s and typically $100,000 in the 2010s.
+The final Literary Awards were announced in November 2021.

 Indigenous Communities (established 1994) Multi-year grants for rural indigenous projects consistent with traditional values in areas of education, Native cultures, language revival and preservation, legal rights, and environmental protection.
 Examples include:

-- Advocates for Indigenous California Language Survival (supporting the Breath of Life Institute and Master Apprentice Language Learning Program)
+- Advocates for Indigenous California Language Survival (supporting the Breath of Life Institute and Master Apprentice Language Learning Programme)

 - Euchee Language Project ($500,000 in 2023)